adarwash/Striveas-ProjectManager/README-calendar-integration.md

 4. Set authorized redirect URIs to `https://your-domain.com/dashboard/googleCallback`
 5. Add your client ID and client secret to your environment configuration

-### 3. Microsoft Outlook Integration (OAuth Setup - Optional)
+### 3. Microsoft 365 Integration (OAuth Setup - Recommended)

-For Microsoft Outlook integration to work properly, you need to:
+For Microsoft 365 calendar integration to work properly, you need to:

 1. Register an application in the [Microsoft Azure Portal](https://portal.azure.com/)
-2. Add Microsoft Graph API permissions for Calendars.Read
+2. Add Microsoft Graph API permissions for Calendars.Read and offline_access
-3. Configure redirect URI to `https://your-domain.com/dashboard/outlookCallback`
+3. Configure redirect URI to `https://your-domain.com/dashboard/microsoftCallback`
 4. Add your client ID and client secret to your environment configuration

+**For detailed setup instructions, see: `microsoft365_setup_guide.md`**

 ### 4. iCal/URL Integration